RasmusTr/Pacman-Programming-/README.md

-# University Assignment: Pacman – Modular Ghost Game
+# Pacman – Modular Ghost Game

 This project was developed as part of a university assignment.
 The objective was to implement a game following a predefined **framework specification**, which imposes certain constraints on the game mechanics.
 The project was completed within a one-month period.